nazim1021/OOD-detection-using-OECC/CIFAR/README.md

 * To fine-tune the baseline model with the OECC loss function, please run `OECC_tune_cifar.ipynb`.

-* To validate different values of the hyperparameters of the OECC loss function as mentioned in Appendix A.3 of the paper, please run Validation_eval_OOD_XYZ.ipynb where XYZ can be '20ng', 'trec', 'sst'.
+* To validate different values of the hyperparameters of the OECC loss function as mentioned in Appendix A.3 of the paper, please run `validate_cifar.ipynb`.